TY - JOUR

 Y1 - 2022/12/1

-N2 - BACKGROUND: The symptoms of anxiety and depression disorders are multifactorial and can trigger a series of problems especially among university students.
-The aim of this study was to assess the prevalence and associated factors with anxiety and depression symptoms among first-semester university students at a Federal University in Brazil given the paucity of such data and the first semester is the most stressfultime.
-METHODS: Cross-sectional study with first-semester university students.
+N2 - Background The symptoms of anxiety and depression disorders are multifactorial and can trigger a series of problems especially among university students.
+The aim of this study was to assess the prevalence and associated factors with anxiety and depression symptoms among first-semester university students at a Federal University in Brazil given the paucity of such data and the first semester is the most stressful time.
+Methods Cross-sectional study with first-semester university students.
 The questionnaire included socio-demographic variables, lifestyles, health conditions and the Depression Anxiety Stress Scales.
 Descriptive analysis was performed, followed by bivariate analysis and Poisson regression analysis.
-RESULTS: Three hundred and fifty-six students (65.2%) across a range of courses in their first semester participated.
+Results Three hundred and fifty-six students (65.2%) across a range of courses in their first semester participated.
 The prevalence of anxiety was 42.5% and depression 33.2%.
 Regarding symptoms of anxiety and depression disorders, a positive association was observed among females, non-heterosexual, non-white skin color, excessive internet use, lack of physical activity, not attending university parties, having psychological counseling, history of anxiety in first- or second-degree relatives, poor self-rated health and use of psychotropic medicines.
-CONCLUSIONS: Due to the high prevalence of anxiety and depression symptoms, the importance of developing programs to promote mental and physical health of university students is highlighted.
+Conclusions Due to the high prevalence of anxiety and depression symptoms, the importance of developing programs to promote mental and physical health of university students is highlighted.

-AB - BACKGROUND: The symptoms of anxiety and depression disorders are multifactorial and can trigger a series of problems especially among university students.
-The aim of this study was to assess the prevalence and associated factors with anxiety and depression symptoms among first-semester university students at a Federal University in Brazil given the paucity of such data and the first semester is the most stressfultime.
-METHODS: Cross-sectional study with first-semester university students.
+AB - Background The symptoms of anxiety and depression disorders are multifactorial and can trigger a series of problems especially among university students.
+The aim of this study was to assess the prevalence and associated factors with anxiety and depression symptoms among first-semester university students at a Federal University in Brazil given the paucity of such data and the first semester is the most stressful time.
+Methods Cross-sectional study with first-semester university students.
 The questionnaire included socio-demographic variables, lifestyles, health conditions and the Depression Anxiety Stress Scales.
 Descriptive analysis was performed, followed by bivariate analysis and Poisson regression analysis.
-RESULTS: Three hundred and fifty-six students (65.2%) across a range of courses in their first semester participated.
+Results Three hundred and fifty-six students (65.2%) across a range of courses in their first semester participated.
 The prevalence of anxiety was 42.5% and depression 33.2%.
 Regarding symptoms of anxiety and depression disorders, a positive association was observed among females, non-heterosexual, non-white skin color, excessive internet use, lack of physical activity, not attending university parties, having psychological counseling, history of anxiety in first- or second-degree relatives, poor self-rated health and use of psychotropic medicines.
-CONCLUSIONS: Due to the high prevalence of anxiety and depression symptoms, the importance of developing programs to promote mental and physical health of university students is highlighted.
+Conclusions Due to the high prevalence of anxiety and depression symptoms, the importance of developing programs to promote mental and physical health of university students is highlighted.

 KW - Brazil